webcrumbs-community/webcrumbs/research/Performance Optimization Techniques for React.md

 Delegate the intensive workload to web workers which can work parallel.

 Optimize the algorithm with more efficient time or space complexity.
+Time and space complexity is a process of making code more efficient in terms of execution speed (time) and memory storage (space).

 ## State Management / Components

 ### Large Component Trees
 Problem
-The more components you have the longer it takes React to render them.
+The more components you have, the longer it takes React to render them.
 Nested component trees especially with more levels uses too much memory.

 Solutions
 Avoid nesting components to levels more than 2 levels deep.

 Optimize the component structure.

-Break larger components into smaller ones.
-Again use caution and wisdom, as having more components are lead to slower app as well.
+There are many ways to achieve this depending on how the components are used and how often it is used.
+Techniques such as conditional rendering, component composition and component decomposition are helpful depending on the circumstances.
+A good rule of thumb is to always make sure there is no duplicate components, make them reusable and modular.

 ### Excessive Prop Drilling
 Problem
 Prop drilling is a concept in React where data is being pass down from parent component down to its children which is necessary.
 However the deeper the data pass down in the component hierachy the less performant and harder it is to maintain the code.

+Solution
 Using context / Provider or a state management tool like Redux to avoid excessive prop drilling.

 ### Ineffiecent State Management